 Every teacher should read this book!
 Power of Our Words

-We like all of Dr. Brazelton books.
-He has several easy to read book.
+We like all of Dr. Brazelton’s books.
+He has several easy-to-read books.
 Please remember that there is not a book out there that is perfect.
 I believe you have to take something from each book and make it fit your family.

 Touchpoints is a great book for new moms and dads!

 This book will help you stay positive as a new mom!
 We loved how it is full of scripture and brought Biblical knowledge to everyday life!
 Power of a Positive Mom